thesofproject/sof-docs/developer_guides/firmware/component-tutorial/tut-i-basic-fw-code.rst

-Declare the basic required part of the API for your component using ``struct comp_driver`` in *amp.c* (to learn more about component instances, or devices, and their drivers, refer to :ref:`apps-component-overview`).
+Declare the basic required part of the API for your component using ``struct comp_driver`` in *amp.c* (to learn more about component instances, or devices, and their drivers, refer to :ref:`apps-component-overview` and :ref:`component-api`).

 .. code-block:: c